 Once submitted to us, tips aren't user-editable.
-We may edit for clarity and brevity.
-Really short tips may not be posted.
-Avoid personal pronouncements ("Lame," "Awesome," "Worth the trip" "Not worth the trip") -- we may edit those out or not post the tip.
+We edit for clarity and brevity.
+Avoid personal pronouncements ("Lame," "Awesome," "Worth the detour" "Not worth the trip") -- we may edit those, or not post.
 Convey your pleasure or displeasure with observations about an attraction.
-No need to mention geocaches or Pokemon sightings, or "super friendly staff," since they're everywhere.
+No need to mention geocaches or Pokemon sightings, or "super friendly staff;" they're everywhere.
 If everything was closed on a particular day you visited, or you didn't go inside or didn't roll down your car window to shoot a photo, we probably don't need to hear about it.

 Use your own thoughts.
 Never copy text from another source (wikipedia, official attraction web pages, etc.).
 Don't use A.I. programs to generate text.
 Don't submit text you posted in a blog or a review on another web site or app.
 Make sure the facts are accurate, and disclose where information came from (signs, attraction staff, tour guide, etc).

-Please carefully review your tip before submitting; incoherent speech-to-text (that's you, Siri) will be rejected.
+Please carefully review your tip before submitting; incoherent text will be rejected.
 No #hashtags.
 No emojis.
+No ALL CAPS.

-Only send photos you shot personally, and you have permission from people in the photo.
-You must be the legal guardian of any children under age 18 appearing in your photos, provided to us with your permission.
+Only send photos you shot personally, and you have permission from all people in the photo.
+You must be the legal guardian of any children under age 18 appearing in your photos, submitted to us with your permission.

 The main subject of an image should always be the attraction itself, not a "selfie."
-(Selfie Help).
+(Selfie Help) or family candid.
 Send shots without dolls, personal road trip totems, rally banners, intrusive vehicles, etc.

 We may not use images due to quality (low resolution, shakiness, poor lighting, shot through car glass, reflection in museum glass) or repetition of what's already posted.
 Don't send screenshots from other apps/websites, and don't add a watermark, title, hashtag, photoshopped fakery, A.I. generative images, excessive filters, etc. We crop mercilessly.

 Closed or Gone Attractions

 Help keep our information current!
-Provide details and a photo (empty building or pedestal) to help solidly confirm an actual closing vs. our inadequate directions or mapping.
-Did you visit personally, or see a news article?
+Provide details and a photo -- such as an empty building, lot, or pedestal-- to help solidly confirm actual closings (vs. our possibly inadequate directions).
+Did you visit personally, or read about it somewhere?

 Places We Include

 When you discover a place in your travels that is odd, outrageous, and all you talk about when you get home, RoadsideAmerica.com readers may also find it amusing or fascinating.
 Roadside America attractions are publicly accessible or visible: tourist attractions, classic tourist traps, museums, commercial/civic statues, historical markers for bizarre events, graves and memorials, unexplained phenomena, unusual natural features (rocks, trees, terrain, etc), unusual buildings, misplaced items (a landlocked submarine, a lighthouse in a desert), folk art environments.
-Yard art is permanent, large, profus,e and weird.
+Yard art is permanent, large, profuse, and weird.
 Murals should not be just of a town's history, but also hilarious, bizarre or uniquely awkward.

 Places We Skip

-RoadsideAmerica.com is not a comprehensive guide to all travel destinations, mainstream museums, historical houses, zoos, county fairs, events, or guided tours.
-To shape our unique collection of attractions, we also apply these filters of pickiness:
+RoadsideAmerica.com does not attempt to be a comprehensive guide to all destinations, museums, historical houses, zoos, county fairs, events, or guided tours.
+To shape our unique collection of attractions, we apply these filters of pickiness:

 We're less excited about (most of) Frank Lloyd Wright's masterworks than a house resembling a shoe, or Fred Flintstone's digs.

-We include only eateries with a quirky side -- a roof covered with old stoves, waiters who throw hot rolls at customers, a barbeque in a cave, a cafe shaped like a Hot Dog, etc. Please write about what makes it bizarre, rather than the service or food quality.
+We want eateries with a quirky side -- a roof covered with old stoves, waiters who throw hot rolls at customers, a barbeque in a cave, a cafe shaped like a Hot Dog, etc. Please write about what makes it bizarre, rather than the wait service or food quality.
 Freaky food photos only ("Doughnut as big as your head."), please.

 - No Air-filled inflatables (gorilla, lobster, etc., such as at restaurants and used car lots).

 - No standard issue decorative garden and yard bronzes (the little girl reading a book on a log, frog playing a violin, children in a fountain.
 No generic bench photo ops: ol' grandpa, children, and couples on sit-with-me benches, as well as random famous historical figures without local context: Shakespeare, Einstein, Amelia Earhart, etc.).